yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 The verification process is the same as [Section 3.2.1 Verify Request Header](#321-verify-request-header).
 The difference is that the did, nonce, timestamp, verificationMethod, and signature fields need to be extracted from the request data.

-After verification passes, the server can return a token, and the client carries the token in subsequent requests.
-The server doesn't need to verify the client's identity each time but only needs to verify the token.
+After verification passes, the server can return a access token, and the client carries the access token in subsequent requests.
+The server doesn't need to verify the client's identity each time but only needs to verify the access token.

-The token generation method is the same as [Section 3.2.4 Return Token After Successful Authentication](#324-authentication-success-return-token).
+The access token generation method is the same as [Section 3.2.4 Return Access Token After Successful Authentication](#324-authentication-success-return-access-token).

 Response JSON example: